jieqiboh/Sothea-Backend/README.md

 ### Installation and Setup
 1. Clone the repository to your local machine: `git clone https://github.com/Project-Sothea/Sothea-Backend.git`

-2. In the project folder, build the project with `go build -o bin/sothea-backend` (this ensures the binary is located in the `/bin` folder, so it can be gitignored)
+2. In the project folder, build the project with `go build -o sothea-backend`

 3. Set up the required docker containers for the database (see below).

-4. Run the Go binary with `./bin/sothea-backend --mode=dev`, starting it up in development mode.
+4. Run the Go binary with `./sothea-backend --mode=dev`, starting it up in development mode.

 5. The server should now be accessible on `http://localhost:9090`